ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/locations/baron_station.md

-CLASS: location
+CLASS: loc

-# Legba Station
+TITLE: Legba Station
+ABBR: station

 npc!legb chose to reside in this abandoned station decades ago.
 He receives demons and angels in an old subway wagon that was conveniently